Top Agile Metrics for Effective Team Management

 Wasteful practices cause damage to a company by increasing costs.
 The only thing customers want to pay for is value.
 And that’s exactly what lean metrics help in increasing.
 Do you know what professional runners do to increase their chances of victory?
 They time their sprints and strive to improve each time.
 Even if the improvement is in the form of a few seconds, it brings them closer to the finish line in less time.
 And that’s what gives them the final win!

 Similarly, lean metrics help in cutting down waste.
 Even if the quantity of waste reduction is less, every step counts.
 Runners track metrics like time, distance, heart rate, pace, and elevation.
 In the same way, companies following lean management have to use lean metrics to ensure their success.
-So, let’s take a look at some lean metrics important for your project.
+So, let’s take a look at some lean metrics important for your projects.

 Lean Metrics to Improve Flow